javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/05-global-object/article.md

 alert(window.gVar); // 5 (became a property of the global object)
 ```

 Please don't rely on that!
 This behavior exists for compatibility reasons.
-Modern scripts use JavaScript modules where such thing doesn't happen.
-We'll cover them later in the chapter  [](info:modules).
+Modern scripts use [JavaScript modules](info:modules) where such thing doesn't happen.

-Also, more modern variable declarations `let` and `const` do not exhibit such behavior at all:
+If we used `let` instead, such thing wouldn't happen:

 ```js run untrusted refresh
 let gLet = 5;